RexxLA/rexx-repository/ARB/standards/work-in-progress/search-order/documents/Windows-NT-Command-Search-Sequence.md

 The extension exception algorithm is equivalent to the fact that the filename has an extension.
 Then only that extension is searched.

-The Windows NI Command Search Sequence algorithm is directory-first.
+The Windows NT Command Search Sequence algorithm is directory-first.